pjakiela/ECON523/exercises/E7-RD.md

 ## Getting Started

 Some of the data used in the paper are available [here](E7-AngristLavy-data.html).
-Download the data set and create a do file that reads in your data (or create a do file that reads the data directly from the web).
+Download the data set and create a do file that reads your data into Stata (or create a do file that reads the data directly from the web).
 If you are unsure how to do this, go back and review some of [the earlier empirical exercises](https://pjakiela.github.io/ECON523/exercises/index.html).

 Use the `describe`, `summarize`, and `codebook` commands to familiarize yourself with the data.
 How many variables are there?
 What